roccobb/VQFL/README.md

-# Experiments for VQFL — Quantum Week 2025 Submission
+# Experiments for VQFL

-This repository contains the experiments associated with the paper submitted to the **Quantum Week 2025** conference, which is currently under review.
+This repository contains the experiments associated with the paper submitted to the **International Conference on Intelligent computing and Its emerging Application 2025 (ICEA 2025)** conference, which is currently under review.

 ## Repository Structure